thurberdog/fxload/README.md

 http://linux-hotplug.sourceforge.net

+About Hotplugging
+Starting with kernel 2.4 (in January 2001), hotplugging became a standard feature of GNU/Linux.
+It's been backported to kernel 2.2 (for USB), and kernel 2.6 makes it available to all sysfs-adapted busses and driver classes.

+Hotplug lets you plug in new devices and use them immediately.
+That means that users won't need to learn so much system administration; systems will at least partially autoconfigure themselves.
+Initially, hotplug included support for USB and PCI (Cardbus) devices, and could automatically configure some common network interfaces.
+Updated versions include IEEE 1394 (Firewire/i.Link) support and can download firmware to USB devices that need it.
+On mainframes, S/390 channel devices uses hotplugging to report device attach and other state change events.
+For laptops, newer kernels also include support for reporting docking station activity.

+In the Linux 2.6 kernel, hotplugging has been integrated with the driver model core so that any bus or class can report hotplug events when devices are added or removed.
+Quite a few subsystems now support hotplugging; the list at this site is not currently exhaustive.
+There's work afoot to improve the situations for hotplugging many kinds of devices, including things like disks, power supplies (many newer UPSes are usb-programmable), input devices, and even more.
+In particular, udev builds on hotplug, to help make sure your /dev/... directory matches the devices actually present on your system.
+Now would be a good time to help integrate support for your favorite devices!

+Basic hotplug support is included in almost all current distributions of GNU/Linux, including RedHat, Debian, and United Linux.
+A number of separate packages bundle their own add-ons, to automate things like firmware downloading and desktop integration.

 Cross compiled for embedded linux

 Usage: fxload [-v] [-V] [-t type] [-d vid:pid] [-p bus,addr] [-s loader] -i firmware